nileshtrivedi/newhome/work.md

 permalink: /work
 ---

+You should check out [my current projects](/now).

 I started programming in 1999.
 Starting with C, I finished many projects with Java and Javascript before discovering and falling in love with Ruby.
 I co-founded a B2B startup (YouSuggest.us which was a social CRM app) and learnt a lot.
 The companies I have worked with include GupShup, Truweight, HyperTrack, and ClearTax among others.
-My skills range from web & mobile apps to electronics hardware to hard math like machine learning or algorithmic trading to topics like syllogisms, aerodynamics and mathematics behind music theory.
+My skills range from web & mobile apps to electronics hardware to machine learning or algorithmic trading to topics like syllogisms, aerodynamics and mathematics behind music theory.
 My [resume](/Nilesh_Trivedi_CV.pdf) is here.

 You can contact me via [Twitter](http://twitter.com/nileshtrivedi){:target='_blank'}.